pwyq/EthicaBeacon/README.md

 ## Credits

-Author: Yanqing Wu
+- Author: Yanqing Wu-

-Developed Date: May 2017 - July 2017
+- Developed Date: May 2017 - July 2017-

-Tested Devices: iPhone 5S, iPhone 6
+- Tested Devices: iPhone 5S, iPhone 6-

-iOS version: iOS 10+
+- iOS version: iOS 10+-

-Programming language: Swift 3
+- Programming language: Swift 3-

-Programming IDE: Xcode 8+
+- Programming IDE: Xcode 8+

 ## Notes

-Due to the limit size of upload files, [EstimoteSDK][2] and [KontaktSDK][3] are not included in this repository.
+- Due to the limit size of upload files, [EstimoteSDK][2] and [KontaktSDK][3] are not included in this repository.

-This app is only worked for those devices that equipped `BLE` (Bluetooth Low Energy, Bluetooth 4.0+)
+- This app is only worked for those devices that equipped `BLE` (Bluetooth Low Energy, Bluetooth 4.0+)

 [1]: https://www.ethicadata.com/
 [2]: https://github.com/Estimote/iOS-SDK